v0rtessence/lambda07/README.md

-heehoo!! little android on github!! it/he/blu <3
+heehoo!! little fruitcake on github!! he/it+